Tornevall/tornevalls-resurs-bank-payment-gateway-for-woocommerce/readme.txt

-If you'd like to contribute to this project, you can either sign up to [github](https://github.com/Tornevall/wpwc-resurs/issues) and create an issue or use the old [Bitbucket Tracker](https://tracker.tornevall.net/projects/RWC) to do this on.
+If you'd like to contribute to this project, you can either sign up to [github](https://github.com/Tornevall/wpwc-resurs/issues) and create an issue or use the old [Bitbucket Project](https://tracker.tornevall.net/projects/RWC) to do this on.
+The full project status can be found [at this dashboard](https://tracker.tornevall.net/secure/Dashboard.jspa?selectPageId=11200) since that's where the project started.

 == Installation ==